Jackie had a pained, guilty look on her face. “I don’ mean to talk to myself. I didn’ know, I didn’ know. I’m sorry. Are you mad at me?”

 Sometimes Jackie helped watch the young children in the neighborhood; she was especially careful not to let them go near the street.
 She was chubby and good-natured, and generally got along with people; but lacking friends, she began inventing people she could talk to.
 Her favorites were named Don and Señorita.

 When Jackie was thirteen, her mother, realizing that no school would take her, reluctantly had her admitted to Boulder.
 She stayed there until she was nineteen, then went back to live with her mother for five years.
-After that, she moved into a Great Falls group home, and was later promoted to a semi-independent home—a group home with fewer residents and less supervision.
+After that, she moved into a Great Falls group home, and was later promoted to a semi-independent home.
+A semi-independent home usually had three or four residents, who were more responsible and required less supervision than regular group home residents.
 Jackie attended Special Education—by now an established program—from ages twenty-four to twenty-six, then came to the Center.

 She complemented her clothes with heavy, dangling jewelry that looked as if it came from the 1950s—years she had spent near her mother’s dressing table.
 Jackie would come to work decked out in earrings, necklaces, bracelets, and rings.
 Sometimes she wore a scarf over her short, light brown hair, but when she really wanted to look special, she wore a full-bodied, reddish-brown wig.